Victor Djorbenadze: Career

 At the same time, Djorbenadze was developing plans for a masterpiece: Tbilisi's Wedding Palace.
 Like the cemetery complex, the wedding palace was intended to bring life milestones in line with secular Soviet dogma while still making concessions to the public taste for ritual.
 In the 1960s and 70s, Tbilisi had several wedding houses, usually located in repurposed historic buildings or occupying the first floor of newer residential buildings.
 Although they included decorative elements, these institutions were primarily registration offices and offered little in the way of festive ambience – especially when compared to traditional Georgian church weddings.
 Djorbenadze proposed a grand wedding palace design that incorporated elements of Georgian church architecture: frescoes, a bell tower, soaring interior spaces.
 These elements raised objections from municipal authorities, appalled by the inclusion of ecclesiastical iconography in the very building intended to supplant religious ceremonies.
 Eduard Shevardnadze, however, defended Djorbenadze's design to the state committees, and his design was approved.
 The Wedding Palace was completed in 1984, with a grand opening on Tbilisoba, a municipal holiday instituted by Shevardnadze in 1979.
 The exuberantly phallic building, drawing on influences as diverse as 1920s expressionism and medieval Georgian church architecture, met with mixed critical reviews.

 After Georgia declared independence from the Soviet Union, the Georgian Orthodox Church opened a competition for a new national cathedral in Tbilisi in 1990.
-Djorbenadze and colleague Shota Kavlashvili submitted a radical, postmodern design.
+Djorbenadze and colleague Shota Kavlashvili submitted a radical, postmodern design, including spires and glass domes.
 Despite personal endorsement from the chair of the Union of Architects of Georgia to Patriarch Ilia II, the design was rejected in favor of Archil Mindiashvili’s more traditional plan for Sameba Trinity Cathedral.
 Civil unrest and economic turmoil in the 1990s prevented Djorbenadze from completing any further buildings.

 Personal life

 Djorbenadze was known as a "number one dandy" in his youth, and maintained close connections to major figures in Tbilisi's cultural scene throughout his life, including Nato Vachnadze, Yuri Mechitov, and Sergei Parajanov.
 He never married, and his close friendship with Parajanov (who was imprisoned in 1973 for perceived "subversive proclivities") sparked rumors.

 Victor Djorbenadze died in Tbilisi in 1999 after suffering from dementia and emphysema.
 His "foster son," distant relative Irakli Kovzanadze, inherited his archive and estate.
-Djorbenadze is buried at Mukhatgverdi Cemetery.
+The archive was indexed by Elene Kalandadze, with more than 200 items, across 56 packages.
+Djorbenadze is buried at the Mukhatgverdi Cemetery, which he had designed.

+The street he used to live on in Avlabari, previously called Ruissi Street, now carries his name.
+The memorial volume to his life issued in 2013 carries a collection of his works, various photographs, and also photographs from his private apartment.